GaziYucel/citationManager/README.md

   and [Wikidata](#wikidataorg)
 - Click Save

-#### OpenCitations.org crowdsourcing
+### OpenCitations.org crowdsourcing

-Depositing at OpenCitations will be done through GitHub issues of OpenCitations/crowdsourcing. \
+Depositing at OpenCitations will be done through GitHub issues of [OpenCitations/crowdsourcing](https://github.com/OpenCitations/crowdsourcing). \
 For this you need a GitHub account, if you have none please register one through https://github.com/signup.

 - Login at https://github.com and navigate to https://github.com/settings/tokens
 - Click "Generate new token" button at the right top
-- At the input field "Note" typ in "OpenCitations CROCI"
+- At the input field "Note" typ in "OpenCitations Crowdsourcing"
-- Select "No expiration" at Expiration selectbox
+- Select "No expiration" at Expiration
 - Check the checkbox "public_repo"; leave all other checkboxes unchecked
 - Click on the button "Generate token"
 - You will be provided the token; save this token, as you will not shown this again